iamdoubz/Gitea4Windows/README.md

 ## Build info

-The software used to build Gitea has changed slightly from the 1.10.3 and 1.11.0+rc1-42 and earlier releases.
-Going forward, or until another edit has been made to this file or otherwise where commented, building Gitea uses the following version of software:
+The softwares used to build Gitea have changes of their own from time to time.
+Where otherwise where commented or ntoed, building Gitea uses the following versions of software:

 1. Go v1.14 ([DL](https://golang.org/dl/))
 2. Gnumake v4.3 ([DL](https://github.com/mbuilov/gnumake-windows))